chris-de-leon/dotfiles/README.md

 1. Close the current terminal

-1. Open a new Alacritty terminal, log in, and run `cd ~`
+1. Open a new Alacritty terminal

 1. To make sure all packages are up to date and enter a fully configured dev shell, you can run: